hongl-fnst/dnf/README.md

         F4:Back  F5:Info  F9:Exit

 	Note
-          - New : user can use it to install new package
+          - New : user can use it to install new package.
-          - Load package file : package samples for user
+          - Load package file : package samples for user.
 	  - Reference : Now we predefined two samples for base root file system.
 When you choose busybox, these packages will be installed in your rootfs, it’s a minimal bootable rootfs with busybox as the initialization manager.

 ```
-#### (2) dnf-host TUI can help you filter GPLv3.
+#### (2) dnf-host TUI can help you filter GPLv3
 &emsp;&emsp;If you select "install" and "NEW" in above, dnf-host will ask you whether you want to install packages
 	 with license of GPLv3.
 ```